 - Use a pencil to trace around the bottom of the cake pan.

-- Use a kitchen scissors to cut the parchment paper pattern.
+- Use kitchen scissors to cut the parchment paper pattern.

-- Place cut-out parchment paper in bottom of cake pan(s).
+- Place cut-out parchment paper in the bottom of the cake pan(s).

 What do eggs do in baking?